-Impact of agriculture, urbanization and other human land uses upon California coastal wetlands with emphasis on current environmental problems and controversies.
+Impact of agriculture, urbanization and other human land uses upon the California coastal wetlands with emphasis on current environmental problems and controversies.
 State public agencies concerned with vital environmental problems and analysis of current environmental legislation.
-Prerequisite: ENVS 1 or consent of instructor.
-Ideally however, it would be best if you first had ENVS 10, 100W, and 117.

 May be repeated for a maximum of 8 units.